psychemedia/storytelling-notes/giant-tricked-cut-own-belly.md

 "If you hew in this wood of mine," said the Troll, "I'll kill you!"

-When the lad heard that, be threw the axe down, and ran off home as fast as he could lay legs to the ground; so he came in quite out of breath, and told them what had happened, but his father called him " hare-heart," — no Troll would ever have soared him from hewing when he was young, he said.
+When the lad heard that, be threw the axe down, and ran off home as fast as he could lay legs to the ground; so he came in quite out of breath, and told them what had happened, but his father called him "hare-heart," — no Troll would ever have soared him from hewing when he was young, he said.

 Next day the second son's turn came, and he fared just the same.
 He bad scarce hewn three strokes at the fir, before the Troll came to him too, and said, —

-"If yon hew in this wood of mine, I 'II kill you."
+"If you hew in this wood of mine, I'll kill you."

 The lad dared not bo much as look at him, but threw down the axe, took to his heels, and came scampering home just like his brother.
 So when he got home, his father was angry again, and said no Troll had ever scared him when he was young.

 The third day Boots wanted to set off.

-"Yon, indeed I " said the two elder brothers; "you'll do it bravely, no doubt I you, who have scarce ever set your foot out of the door."
+"Yon, indeed!" said the two elder brothers; "you'll do it bravely, no doubt I you, who have scarce ever set your foot out of the door."

 Boots said nothing to this, but only begged them to give him a good store of food.
 His mother had no cheese, so she set the pot on the fire to make him a little, and he put it into a scrip and set off.
 So when he had hewn a bit, Uie Troll came to him too, and said, —